 At the summit, a refreshing wind is a fitting prize for the arduous climb.
 From up here, it seems as though all the action happening on Maupiti at this exact moment can be seen.
 I park it for a good two hours before reluctantly descending back to the “real world”.

 It’s now around 2 pm on a Saturday afternoon and there isn’t a soul around.
 Everyone must be napping in the shade.
 Heck, even the dogs are doing that.
 The only restaurant on the island should be open, but it’s not.
 That’s OK though as there are plenty of fresh mangos on the ground.
 I take the long road back to the pension and complete a full circle of Maupiti on foot.

-Like Moses entering the promised land
+Like Moses Parting the Red Sea